Diseases and conditionsFEATURED

 Challenges Ahead: Drug Resistance and What It Means for Filipinos

 Even with correct treatment, gonorrhea remains a moving target.
 The bacteria are evolving.
-According to a 2025 update from World Health Organization (WHO), there are now reports of strains resistant to the current recommended drugs — sometimes called “super gonorrhea.”
+According to a 2025 update from World Health Organization (WHO), there are now reports of strains that are resistant.
+These are resistant to the current recommended drugs.
+These strains are sometimes called “super gonorrhea.”
 (World Health Organization)

 This underscores important truths: